 Downtown parking is available at area churches, public lots and private lots.
 My best advice is to take the Brushy Mountain Rd/ Oakwoods Rd exit off US Hwy 421 or the NC Hwy 268 exit onto Main Street.
 Each exit will bring you to downtown Wilkesboro.
 I am sure there will be lots of signage for parking, so pay attention and find the best spot.

 Like most other festivals… no coolers, no beverages, no drugs, no alcohol, no pets, no blankets.
 Bring your best folding chair, a jacket or sweater (this is Carolina in the Fall!), comfortable shoes and a camera to capture the memories.

 The Carolina in the Fall Food Truck Championship™ will bring the region’s best food trucks to Main Street to serve up some great food to festival goers.
-There will be something for everyone best online casino as the Festival planners are working hard to bring trucks that serve every kind of food the region has to offer.
+There will be something for everyone as the Festival planners are working hard to bring trucks that serve every kind of food the region has to offer.
 Plan on NC Barbeque for lunch, fish tacos for dinner and some Thai for an evening snack!
 The next day, some southern fried chicken and turnip greens followed by some Italian creation for dinner.
 The food will be fun!

 Of course, no one will stop you from bringing your own food in!
 Just remember… no coolers and no beverages can be brought in.

 All of your standard beverages will be available.
 A local coffee shop, Talia Espresso will be set up onsite to give you that shot of caffeine to keep you going all day and evening.

 As this region has become home to some of the nation’s best wines and craft beers, there will be a beer and wine garden available for those of age to sip on locally made adult beverages while they take in their favorite bands.